 On a minor point, but one that might save you a few pesos, you don’t need to bring passport photos for the application procedure.
 The officials take your photo during the interview process, one that will be used on your visa if successful.

-It is said that the TP-7 is the hardest of the visas to get, but there does appear to be some flexibility in the granting of it.
+It is said that the TP-7 is the hardest of the visas to get, but there does appear to be some flexibility in its granting.
 We are in a time where there are a lot more independent workers about than previously.
-If that happens to be you, you’re work is related to Colombia and you’re looking to stay here on a longer-term basis, all you’ve got to do is convince the authorities of that (and then pay the more than one million pesos needed, including the fee for the compulsory ID card that is).
+If that happens to be you, your work is related to Colombia and you’re looking to stay here on a longer-term basis, all you’ve got to do is convince the authorities of that (and then pay the more than one million pesos needed, including the fee for the compulsory ID card that is).
 Simple!

 Failing that, there’s always the civil union option, disingenuous as some are about it.